lazariv/hpc-compendium/doc.zih.tu-dresden.de/docs/software/containers.md

 [container creation](#container-creation).
 Moreover, existing Docker container can easily be converted, which is documented [here](#importing-a-docker-container).

-If you are already familar with Singularity, you might be more intressted in our [singularity recipe hints](singularity_recipe_hints.md).
+If you are already familar with Singularity, you might be more intressted in our [singularity recipes and hints](singularity_recipe_hints.md).

 <!--ZIH wiki sites:-->